MONTANA SHAKESPEARE IN THE PARKS

 Thank you for your interest in becoming a member of the Montana Shakespeare in the Parks (MSIP) Acting Company.

-Each year Shakespeare in the Parks employs 10 actors for a fifteen-week season that includes rehearsals and a multi-state tour in Montana, northern Wyoming, Eastern Idaho, western North Dakota and eastern Washington.
+Shakespeare in the Parks (in its 45th season) employs 10 actors for a 15-week summer season that includes rehearsals and a multi-state tour in Montana, northern Wyoming, Eastern Idaho, western North Dakota and eastern Washington.
 Two plays rehearse for five weeks starting in late May and then tour the region for a ten-week period ending in early September.
+The 2017 season will present Macbeth, directed by Kevin Asselin and You Never Can Tell, directed by William Brown.
 Starting salaries are $400/week plus room and board allowance while on tour.
 Housing in Bozeman is also provided.
-If you have any further questions, please feel free to contact our office.

 Travelogue of photos